-She has a solid academic background with degrees in different fields: Mathematic, Computer Science, Psychology and Strategy..
-She has more than 20 years of experience from companies like Ericsson, AstraZeneca, Telefonica, Telia, Uddeholm Tooling, Sony Ericsson and IKEA in roles such as Project Manager, Product Manager, Program Manager, Strategy Manager, Functional Manager, Coach and Business consultant.
+She has a solid academic background with degrees in different fields: Mathematic, Computer Science, Organizational Psychology and Strategy.
+She has more than 25 years of experience from companies like Ericsson, AstraZeneca, Telefonica, Telia, Uddeholm Tooling, Sony Ericsson and IKEA in roles such as Project Manager, Product Manager, Program Manager, Strategy Manager, Functional Manager, Coach and Business consultant.

-Throughout her career she has worked with organizations from the following perspectives: technology, processes and people.
+Throughout her career, she has worked with organizations from the following perspectives: technology, processes and people.
 Developing organizations in those fields.

 She possesses a PhD in Strategy, Programme and Project Manager from the school of Management at Lille’s University in France.

-Based in Malmoe in Sweden, she combines her assignments as Business Consultant with her academical undertakings and research projects.
+Based in Malmoe in Sweden, she combines her assignments as Business Consultant with her academicals undertakings and research projects.
 She is also a writer and speaker at both Management and Innovation conferences.

 Rolf Medina Business Consultant and one of the founders.

 Rolf has managed several complex projects and business change programs in different parts of the world during his 25 years’ career.
 Some of his clients have been Sony Mobile, IKEA-Swedwood, Vattenfall, Skånetrafiken and GN ReSound.
 Rolf has also possessed different management positions at companies like SSAB, Mandator, Ericsson and Lantmännen.